Water caltrop: Description

 The water caltrop's submerged stem reaches 12 to 15 ft in length, anchored into the mud by very fine roots.
 It has two types of leaves: finely divided, feather-like submerged leaves borne along the length of the stem, and undivided floating leaves borne in a rosette at the water's surface.
 The floating leaves have saw-tooth edges and are ovoid or triangular in shape, 2-3 cm long, on inflated petioles 5-9 cm long, which provide added buoyancy for the leafy portion.

 Four-petalled white flowers form in early summer and are insect-pollinated.
 The fruit is a nut with four 1/2 in barbed spines.
 Seeds can remain viable up to 12 years, although most germinate within the first two years.

 The plant spreads by the rosettes and fruits detaching from the stem and floating to another area on currents or by fruits clinging to objects, and animals.

-The unrelated Eleocharis dulcis is also called a water chestnut.
-Eleocharis is also an aquatic plant raised for food since ancient times in China.
-E. dulcis is a sedge, whose round, crisp-fleshed corms are common in Chinese food.